 Nigel moved to Hebden Royd from Manchester in 1999 and works in Halifax.
 He served 4 years as a Councillor for Birchcliffe Ward between 2003 and 2007 and was elected to Fairfield Ward in 2011.

 Nigel has two young daughters who attend Riverside School and Stubbings Infant School and he has previously served as a Parent Governor at Stubbings.
 Nigel is proud to work for the community of Hebden Royd and currently sits on the Allotments, Environmental Renaissance and Picture House committees.

 Nigel lives in Hebden Bridge with his wife and daughters and an increasing number of pets.
 When he's not working he enjoys camping, walking and (though he doesn't always admit it) playing x-box.

 I was elected as a Labour Councillor for Birchcliffe Ward in May 2003.
 I am 100% committed to the Town Council as the nearest tier of Local Government to the people.

-I am chair of the Environmental Renaissance, Parks and Footpaths Committee.
-I am also a member of the Staffing Committee and Strategy and Review Committee.
+I am chair of the Staffing Committee.
+I am also a member of the Strategy and Review Committee and Environment & Allotments committee.

-I was also elected as the Labour Councillor for Calder Ward on Calderdale Council in May 2011 and am Vice Chair of the Safer and Stronger Communities Scrutiny Panel, Chair of the Small Grants Panel and a member of the Budget Review Group.
+I was also elected as the Labour Councillor for Calder Ward on Calderdale Council in May 2011 and am a Member of the Safer and Stronger Communities Scrutiny Panel, Chair of the Small Grants Panel, The Economic Taskforce Committee and a member of the Budget Review Group.